GerHobbelt/uni-algo/README.md

 or in MSVC with `/utf-8 /std:c++17` (or higher) and a terminal that actually supports UTF-8.<br>
 These are the lowest versions the library has been tested on: GCC 7.3, Clang 8.0, MSVS 2017 15.9 (MSVC 19.16).

-Note that the terms code point, code unit, grapheme are used in the examples.
+Note that the terms 'code point', 'code unit' and 'grapheme' are used in the examples.
 You can read about them here:
 https://stackoverflow.com/questions/27331819/whats-the-difference-between-a-character-a-code-point-a-glyph-and-a-grapheme